 - I haven’t tried it but Tara from Happy Bellies recommends making pancakes from the same batter.
 She also has loads of yummy waffle topper suggestions.

-- Make them a full savory meal with sauteed vegetables, and homemade mayo.
+- Make them a full savory meal with avocado, & sauteed vegetables.

 - When we travel somewhere these waffles are my favorite go-to snack to bring along or even meal when I can get into the kitchen to make a side of veggies or just order veggies at a restaurant and pull out the waffles to enjoy them with.

 - Update on the blog!
-MAKE SURE to SHAKE your jar a couple times a day to make sure even the bottle of the jar is getting water. 🙂 xo
+MAKE SURE to SHAKE your jar a couple times a day to make sure the bottom of the jar is getting water too. 🙂 xo

 *I will only recommend products I passionately believe in & want you to know that when I make a recommendation, I may receive a referral fee.